Waterborne resins: Waterborne hybrid resins

 Modification of soybean oil that has been epoxidized and then reacted with acrylic acid will produce waterborne epoxy acrylates that are also based on some renewable content.
 The corrosion resistance properties are improved using this technique.

 Alkyds can likewise be hybridised and made water reducible.
 This may be achieved by acrylic modification.
+Waterborne epoxy resins may also be acrylated and hybridized and much research has gone into these systems.
+Research is also taking place using waterborne alkyd resins hybridized with styrene-acrylic emulsions.
+These then find use in waterborne exterior decorative and architectural paints.

 Waterborne resins with high bio-based or renewable content

 High bio-based content or renewability of materials is highly prized as there is a trend in some parts of the world to a low-carbon economy.
 Waterborne resins are already perceived as environmentally friendly but work is ongoing to improve this further by using non-petroleum based raw materials where possible.
 Waterborne epoxies are one such area of research.
+Since waterborne resins are usually considered green and environmentally friendly, techniques are being researched that include capturing carbon dioxide from the atmosphere to make the raw materials and then further synthesis.